 This article is provided as a courtesy.
 Installing, configuring, and troubleshooting third-party applications is outside the scope of support provided by (mt) Media Temple.
 Please take a moment to review the Statement of Support.

-The following Git packages are installed on the (gs) Grid-Service:
+The following Git packages are installed on the Grid:

 These packages provide core Git functionality as well as the ability to browse repository information on the web and bridge Git with Subversion.